Free Beta — v0.9.12

 4

-Use your own Anthropic API key with the built-in chat panel inside Rhino.
-No external client needed — everything runs in the Rhino sidebar.
+Use your own API key with the built-in chat panel inside Rhino.
+No external client or CLI needed — everything runs in the Rhino sidebar, and you pay your provider directly at their rates.

-Best for: Quick iterations, self-contained Rhino experience, users who want to control their own API costs.
+Best for: Quick iterations, a fully self-contained Rhino experience, users who want to control their own API costs and provider.

 1